 Lazenby’s was one of the largest sauce manufacturers in Britain.
-Fish sauces such as their flagship Harvey’s, was a popular condiment in Victorian homes.
+Their flagship Harvey’s fish sauce was a popular condiment in Victorian homes.

-The sauce became embedded in contemporary culture.
-Lord Byron referred to Harvey’s Sauce in his poem Beppo (1817).
+Harvey’s Sauce became embedded in contemporary culture.
+Lord Byron referred to the product in his poem Beppo (1817).
 Later, Thackeray, Dickens and Edith Wharton would also reference it in their works.

-In 1851 control of the company passed to Elizabeth’s grandson, William Howard Harvey Lazenby (1808 – 1875).
-In the 1850s the company employed around 25 people, rising to 35 men in 1861.
+The business employed around 25 people in the 1850s, rising to 35 men in 1861.
 That year a factory was opened at Trinity Street, Borough.

-The company expanded to produce a range of pickles and sauces.
-It exported all around the world, with South Africa and Canada the principal foreign markets.
+Walter Lazenby was to greatly expand the business.
+He built a large new factory in Bermondsey.
+He expanded the product range to include a variety of pickles and sauces.
+Products were exported across the world, with South Africa and Canada the principal foreign markets.

 By the time Walter Lazenby died in 1910 he had had built the company into one of the largest sauce manufacturers in Britain, with over 600 employees and a worldwide reputation.
-The Aberdeen Journal described the company’s fish sauce recipe as a “gold mine”, and Lazenby left £380,000 in his will (£35 million in 2015).
+The Aberdeen Journal described the company’s fish sauce recipe as a “gold mine”, and Lazenby left an estate valued at £377,480.

-E Lazenby & Sons employed 800 people and had contracts to supply the Army, the Navy, and forces in India by 1914.
+E Lazenby & Son employed 800 people and had contracts to supply the Army, the Navy, and forces in India, by 1914.

 E Lazenby & Son was acquired by Crosse & Blackwell, a large manufacturer of preserved foods, in 1919.
 Charles Lazenby was appointed to the Crosse & Blackwell board as one of ten directors.
 The takeover facilitated greater distribution of Lazenby products.

-Nestle acquired Crosse & Blackwell in 1960.
-In the 21st century Nestle sold off their C&B operations, and the (unused) rights to the E Lazenby name were acquired by Premier Foods.
-Nestle retains the rights to the Lazenby name in South Africa, where it remains a popular Worcestershire sauce brand.
+Nestle sold off their Crosse & Blackwell operations in the early 21st century, and the (unused) rights to the E Lazenby name were acquired by Premier Foods.
+Nestle retains the rights to the Lazenby name in South Africa, where it survives as a popular brand of Worcestershire sauce.